- Deloitte released bizarre information regarding what appears to be a faux S/4HANA implementation.

 - S/4HANA is never an upgrade from HANA.
-While the term upgrade may be accurate in a general sense as is moving from one system to the next, it is not technically correct in the sense of what will have to happen on the implementation.
+While the term upgrade may be accurate in a general sense as it moves from one system to the next, it is not technically correct in the sense of what will have to happen on the implementation.
 Deloitte is engaging in a reimplementation, not an upgrade.
 No ECC systems can be upgraded to S/4HANA.

 Taken from an implementation benefit perspective, what Deloitte is saying makes little sense.
 However, it makes a great deal of sense from a marketing, sales, and skills development perspective.
 This emphasized the point made earlier that companies that implement SAP choose S/4HANA regardless of the real benefits.

 More Promises on Moving Away from Microsoft Excel

 “Deloitte hopes that a shift to a fit-for-purpose system like S/4, which comes with integrated analytics, planning and forecasting capabilities, will help its finance staff to move away from a cultural dependence on Microsoft Excel spreadsheets.
 Bray said that the company currently has a reporting catalogue of more than 6,000 spreadsheets in the USA alone, and “I know we have over 3,000 reports in the UK too”, he added.”